FlawlessPT/yellow-project/README.md

 The pipelines implemented here, assume two environments:

-- staging: used for testing new features (in main branch), used for **review apps** (in pull request) and in general for developers implement new features when not using a local environment (not always possible).
+- **staging**: used for testing new features (in main branch), used for **review apps** (in pull request) and in general for developers implement new features when not using a local environment (not always possible).
 This environment can also be used for Quality Assurance;
-- production: final environment for product being implemented, used by final users;
+- **production**: final environment for product being implemented, used by final users;

 The term **review apps** will be used here to identify the deliverable generated by pipelines for a pull request.
 For example:

 - Web app, for backoffice, deployed on vercel for a specific pull request;
-- Android app uploaded on App Center or Google Play Internal App Sharing;
+- Android app uploaded on App Center or Google Play Internal App Sharing for a specific pull request;
 - iOS app uploaded to Test Flight;

 #### Deployment environments

-To accomplish the flow for each pipeline described before we need to have the following deployment environments that need to be configured on your bitbucket repository at "Deployments" option ("your-repository-path/deployments"):
+To accomplish the flow for each pipeline described before, we need to have the following deployment environments configured on your bitbucket repository at "Deployments" option ("your-repository-path/deployments"):

 ##### Staging